mrhamedani/Deep-learning-projects-Tensorflow/README.md

 **3-MNIST-ComputerVision**
 A common example for computer vision from the MNIST dataset (numbers 1-9 as labeled black-and-white photos) New items:
   - using layers.Flatten
-  - using onehotencodinf for model
+  - using onehotencoding for model
   - history method & categorical_crossentropy loss

 **4-cifar10-ComputerVision**